Ithu Nammude Katha: Production

 Pooja of the film was held in Kochi in July 2010.
 Ithu Nammude Katha began its filming in August 2010 in Kavalam near Changanassery.
 In addition to Kavalam, the locations for the film include Kuttanadu, Pollachi and Gundalpettu.
 The film features an ensemble cast consisting of many new faces.
 The lead male roles have been played by Asif Ali, Nishan and Abhishek, who previously teamed up in Apoorvaragam and the former two also in Ritu.
 There are three female leads in the film played by Ananya, Nimisha and Amala Paul.

 Soundtrack

 The songs were composed by Mohan Sithara (2 songs) and Sundar C. Babu (3 songs).
+The song "Anuragham Mannil" is based on "Sambho Siva Sambho" from the original.